 Breakfast is Ready

-In the morning (about 10 hours later), I scooped out a portion of oats, heated them up, and then added the hemp seed, almond milk (homemade is best, here is my recipe) and a few dried cranberries.
+To your heated oats add the hemp seed and a few dried cranberries.
 You can add a sprinkle of nuts, a drizzle of honey or raw coconut sugar, a bit of toasted coconut or fresh berries.
 Be sure to add the hemp seed, because it pumps up the protein and adds nice texture and flavor.

-1 cup of dry steel-cut oats (176 grams) is enough for 4 servings.
+1 cup of dry steel cut oats (176 grams) is enough for 4 servings.
 Cook oats in just the water.
-Heat a portion for breakfast and add your goodies.
-Refrigerate the rest of your oats for the next day.
-Unlike rolled oats, steel-cut oats just get creamier when re-heated.
+Unlike rolled oats, steel-cut oats get creamier when re-heated.
 They don’t turn into wall paper paste.
 A healthy, high-protein breakfast is within reach even on time-crunched mornings.

 Steel cut oats: I buy Bob’s Red Mill Organic Steel Cut Oats in the blue label bag.
 Oats do not naturally contain gluten, but because these are packaged in a facility that also handles wheat, they cannot be labeled as gluten-free.
-We follow a gluten-free diet but are not sensitive to gluten, so for us, these work well.
 If you are sensitive to gluten, I recommend Bob’s Red Mill gluten-free steel cut oats.

 Shelled hemp seeds: For the hemp seeds, I purchase Navitas Naturals which are available at health-oriented markets as well as online.
 Navitas Naturals brand is certified organic, raw and gluten-free.
 Bob’s Red Mill also offers hulled hemp seeds, but they are not certified gluten-free or organic.
 Choose what is best for you.